zoho/SalesIQ-Mobilisten-ReactNative/README.md

 **Android**: Android API level 14 and above is required.

 ## Installation
-Follow the below steps given below to complete installation of **Mobilisten** in your react-native app.
+Follow the below steps given below to complete installation of **Mobilisten** in your React-Native app.

 #### Installation steps for iOS